 Why Is It Important to Block Trackers?

-It's a lot of data
+It's a significant amount of data

 It's not used for the nicest reasons